osin-vladimir/mlflow_tutorial/README.md

     - mlflow server   : http://localhost:5000/
     - jupyter notebook: http://localhost:8888/

 7. Congrats!
-You ready good to go!
+You are ready good to go!

 ###